danosb/psi_influence/README.md

 As such, I believe this experiment is the strongest indicator we have to point us towards the role played by consciousness in formation of our physical world, a connection most commonly believed to not exist.

 There are a several different types of experiments here, and three different sources for random numbers used.
-The different random number generator types are captured in subfolders (though geiger2.py uses all three).
+The different random number generator types are captured in subfolder.

+/geiger/Geiger2.py is the latest, and optionally uses all three random number sources together.